tritonlmk/Traffic_sign_classifier/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

+[//]: # (Image References)

+[image1]: ./examples/visualization.JPG "Visualization"
+[image2]: ./examples/grayscale.JPG "Grayscaling"
+[image3]: ./examples/random_noise.JPG "Random Noise"
+[image4]: ./examples/placeholder.PNG "Traffic Sign 1"
+[image5]: ./examples/argumented.PNG "ARGUMENTED_DATA_SET"
+[image6]: ./new_images/00006.JPG "NEW_IMAGE_1"
+[image7]: ./new_images/00009.JPG "NEW_IMAGE_2"
+[image8]: ./new_images/00024.JPG "NEW_IMAGE_3"
+[image9]: ./new_images/00051.JPG "NEW_IMAGE_4"
+[image10]: ./new_images/00060.JPG "NEW_IMAGE_5"
+[image11]: ./new_images/00086.JPG "NEW_IMAGE_6"
+[image12]: ./new_images/00093.JPG "NEW_IMAGE_7"
+[image13]: ./new_images/00107.JPG "NEW_IMAGE_8"
+[image14]: ./examples/result_softmax.JPG "Result_softmax"

+## Rubric Points

+### Writeup / README

+You're reading it! and here is a link to my [project code](https://github.com/tritonlmk/Traffic_sign_classifier/blob/master/TrafficSignClassifier_refined.ipynb)

+### Data Set Summary & Exploration

+I used the pandas library to calculate summary statistics of the traffic signs data set:

-*The size of the training set is 34799
+* The size of training set is ?
+34799

-*Ths size of the validation set is 4410
+* The size of the validation set is ?
+4410

-*The size of teh test set is 12630
+* The size of test set is ?

-*The shape of all the traffic signs are transformed int to 32*32

-*The numbe of total classes are 43

-PreProcess of the Data Set:

-grayscale of the Data set and than change the shape into (*,32,32,1)
+12630
+* The shape of a traffic sign image is ?
+32x32

-normalize the data set into [-1，1]
+* The number of unique classes/labels in the data set is ?

-Using existing data to produce fake data to argument the original data set, for there are too few data in some classes "original data used in this part from jeremy-shannon's traffic sign calssifier.ipyb"

-Training Model:LeNet
+43

+#### 2. Include an exploratory visualization of the dataset.

+Here is an exploratory visualization of the data set.
+It is a bar chart showing how the data ...

+![alt text][image1]

+### Design and Test a Model Architecture

+#### 1. Describe how the image data is preprocessed the image data.

+As a first step, I decided to convert the images to grayscale because color is irrelvent with the result of the classifier

+Here is an example of a traffic sign image before and after grayscaling.

+![alt text][image2]

+As a last step, I normalized the image data because I want to make the parameters smaller thus results in faster computing  speed

+I decided to generate additional data because some classes contain very little pictures compared with others.
+So we need to argument those classes to make the convolutionnal network perform better

+To add more data to the the data set, I used the functions from lib cv2, to make those pictures different from the one it is generated from and haveing the right classification at the same time.

+The code used here is got form 'Jeremy Shannon's Traffic_Sign_Classifier', for I know very little to image transformation, I can do very little to this part of the code

+Here is an example of an original image and an augmented image:

+![alt text][image3]

+The augmented data set is the following

+![alt text][image5]

+#### 2. Describtion of the model used in this program

 My final model consisted of the following layers: